December 12 – 13, 2013

 1330 Maryland Ave., SW

-The Berkeley Center for Law & Technology is a proud co-sponsor of the second annual ChIPs Women in IP Global Summit.
 The summit will bring together women leaders from across industry, private practice, government, judiciary, administrative agencies, academia, and more to engage in dialogue on cutting edge issues relating to intellectual property.
 This year’s agenda will include substantive panels, fireside chats and relationship-building opportunities with intellectual property’s most influential, innovative and strategic leaders from Silicon Valley, Washington, DC, and beyond, who have been at the forefront of forging new ground in their fields.

 BCLT’s Orientation provides insight into the Law & Technology Program at Berkeley Law.
 New students can meet representatives from the BCLT faculty and staff, our eight affiliated student groups and the Samuelson Clinic.